appbaseio/reactivesearch/content/docs/analytics/Implement.md

 ## Advanced Analytics
 ### How to implement custom events
 Apart from the pre-defined search headers you can also set custom events with the help of `X-Search-CustomEvent` header.
-Custom events allow you to build your own analytics on top of the appbase.io analytics.<br/>
-For example, you might be interested to know the platform used by a user to make the search request.<br/>
+Custom events allow you to build your own analytics on top of the appbase.io analytics.
+For example, you might be interested to know the platform used by a user to make the search request.
 There can be plenty of scenarios the choice is yours that how you want to use it.

-`X-Search-CustomEvent` -> It accepts the value in the following format: "key1=value1,key2=value2,..." where key represents the event name and value represents the event value.<br/>
+`X-Search-CustomEvent` -> It accepts the value in the following format: "key1=value1,key2=value2,..." where key represents the event name and value represents the event value.
 For e.g `X-Search-CustomEvent="platform=android"`

 ### How to filter using custom events
 You can use the custom events as a query param to filter out the analytics APIs. <br/>